American Mahjong FAQ

 A move on the first left (pass 3) or the last right (pass 6) where you push along 1, 2, or 3 tiles you just received without looking at them.
 Not allowed on the courtesy pass.
 Peeking before deciding is considered cheating.

-The unique 7-pass tile-trading ritual at the start of every American Mahjong hand.
+The unique tile-trading ritual at the start of every American Mahjong hand — 6 passes plus an optional courtesy.
 First Charleston (right → across → left) is mandatory; second Charleston (left → across → right) is optional.
-Followed by an optional courtesy pass.
+Followed by the optional courtesy pass with the player across.

 The mandatory first three passes: right → across → left.
 Everyone must do all three.
 Cannot be skipped.